-The Plan may be amended or terminated at any time without prior notice by a resolution of the North American Division Committee of the General Conference of Seventh-day Adventists or by the North American Division Risk Management Committee.
-The right to amend includes the right to curtail or eliminate coverage for any treatment, procedure, or service, regardless of whether any covered employee is receiving such treatment for an injury, defect, illness, or disease contracted prior to the effective date of the amendment.
+This Plan may be terminated or this SPD may be changed or replaced at any time without notice, by a resolution of the North American Division Committee of the General Conference of Seventh-day Adventists, by the North American Division Risk Management Committee, or by the delegate of North American Division of Seventh-day Adventists Risk Management, or any authorized representative of the North American Division of Seventh-day Adventists or its delegate, Adventist Risk Management.
+The right to amend/terminate includes the right to curtail or eliminate coverage for any treatment, procedure, or service, regardless of whether any covered employee is receiving such treatment for an injury, defect, illness, or disease contracted prior to the effective date of the amendment/termination.
+Amendments may be made retroactively.